baobab-tech/llm-translator/tmx-generator/README.md

 Setup per [README.md](../README.md#setup)

+### ⚠️ Note only the "singles" method is currently working.

 1. Place your PDFs in the appropriate directories:
    - For pairs: `data/input/pairs/[name]_en.pdf` and `data/input/pairs/[name]_fr.pdf`
    ⚠️ Make sure the pairs have the same exact name with language code endings